My Ode to Orange

 or at Le Cordon Bleu.

-Today, my home smells of oranges.
+Today my home smells orange.
 I have been motivated, inspired even, by the mere act of inhaling.
 Now I want to share with you these simple steps of making Candied Orange Slices so you can experience your very own renewal.

 Steps 1 & 2: Wash and slice oranges no wider than 1/8 inch thick.
 I used Mandarin Oranges today.